 - Managing VPS hosting will require CLI knowledge.
 It will be a more technical experience compared to shared hosting.

 - You will have to have a general idea of the amount of storage your site will need, as well as the bandwidth you will need to operate your site at optimal levels.

 - Depending on your site, if you have a highly specialized site, you may need more control over the hardware levels, and other ins and outs of your specific site.
 While virtual private server hosting is quite flexible, it is not able to be infinitely so.

 A VPS host may be a bit expensive and unnecessary if you only need a quick place to showcase your website.
-It depends again, in the future you have planned for your individual site/sites.
+It depends again o what you have planned for your individual site/sites in the future.

 When Should You Choose VPS Hosting?

 Deciding on whether to choose a VPS host, is best looked at through a process of elimination.
 By asking yourself the following questions, you should be able to come to the correct conclusion for your WordPress site.